andrewlow/encrypted-backup/README.md

 Run `make ssh` to create the `./config/known_hosts` file, this is interactive and you'll need to answer "yes" to storing the known host.

-Create a `./config.mk` based on `./config.mk.template`.
-This file is one or more Docker `-v` volume mount commands, mapping the host filesystem into the container `/orginals/` file tree.
+Create a `./docker-compose.yml` based on `./docker-compose.yml.template`.
+This file is one or more volume mounts, mapping the host filesystem into the container `/orginals/` file tree.
 These are the files that will be backed up remotely.

-Setup a cron job to run the container on a regular cadence (once a day)
+Modify `./crontab` to define the frequency of your backups.

 ## Assumptions